Seyi-24/LITA_Capstone_Project-1/README.md

  Pivot Tables

 This Pivot table sheet shows the summary of total sales by product,region, and month.
-Key findings include:
+**Total Sales by Product: